abcdesktopio/docs/opsdocs/docs/applicationsformat.md

 ## Labels

-Docker images applications for abcdesktop use docker LABELS as metadata.
-To select only abcdesktop applications from standart docker images, all abcdesktop's applications must have a label 'oc.type' set to the value 'app'.
+Docker images applications for abcdesktop use docker's LABELS as metadata.
+To select only abcdesktop applications from standard docker images, all abcdesktop's applications must have a label 'oc.type' set to the value 'app'.

 ```Dockerfile
 LABEL oc.type=app
 ```

+### Label descriptions

 | Label name                       | Type     | Description                                                                                | Sample |
 |----------------------------------|--------- |--------------------------------------------------------------------------------------------|--------|